Managing product managers

 Mostly agree with this.
 I spent a decent bit of time in the startup world before I joined the enterprise and I've always thought that startup founders would make excellent PMs.

-The number one thing I think you need in a PM is that self starter attitude.
-They should be constantly looking for problems to be solved.
+The number one thing I think you need in a PM is that self-starter attitude.
+They should be constantly looking for problems to be solved, be they in their products or in themselves.
 Once you have that you have a foundation to build on in order to help them pick the right problems and find the right solutions.
-That’s all just optimization though, without that initial hunger you have little to work with.
+That's all just optimization though, without that initial hunger you have little to work with.